 - PicSphere (Photosphere)

 - Burst mode, timer mode, scene mode, shutter speed, etc.

 - Spot metering

-This open source camera app also has device specific features that show only on specific devices.
-Focal is still in beta state and therefore you should not expect perfection from it.
+This open source camera app also has device-specific features that show only on specific devices.
+Focal camera is still in beta state and therefore you should not expect perfection from it.
 I have been using it for a couple of days and based on my experience I can say that it is a promising app that deserves a shot.
 If you love Photosphere and HDR, you’ll surely love it.